benschw/srv-lb/README.md

 To select a DNS server you can us the value from your system's `resolv.conf` (the default), specify it explicitely when configuring the library, or set it as an ENV variable (e.g. `SRVLB_HOST=127.0.0.1:8600` to connect to a local consul agent) at run time.

+The library defaults to use a "Round Robin" algorithm, but you can specify another or build your own (see below).

 ## Example:
 ### Default Load Balancer